Celebrating over 400 Years

 At over 200 years old, with roots going back 400 years, the Bailey House is among the earliest buildings in Canada and rests on the estate of the Seigneurs of Port Royal.

-In 1610, under the direction of the Governor of Acadia, Baron Jean de Poutrincourt, a small band of pioneers began the arduous task of transforming the Port-Royal trading post into a permanent agricultural settlement.
+In 1610, under the direction of Baron Jean de Poutrincourt, a small band of pioneers began the arduous task of transforming the Port-Royal trading post, began in 1605, into a permanent agricultural settlement.
 While the earliest chapters of the Seigneurial estate remain shrouded in the mist of the 17th century, the lineage of the land is undeniable.
-By 1688, Seigneur Alexandre Le Borgne de Belleisle had established a formal manor along this scenic bend of the Annapolis River—a private domain that served as the seat of aristocratic life in the region for decades.
+By 1610, Poutrincourt allotted 24 plots of land to the men in his company.
+We believe our estate was part of those original allocations.
+Our location was not only ideal for small scale farming, it is also in strategic location both in the town and along the river.
+We believe this estate is the most likely one that Jean Motin and Sir Charles De La Tour retreated to by 1654, when Emmanuel Le Borgne, and later the English, took possession of Port Royal.
+By around 1688, Seigneur Alexandre Le Borgne de Belleisle (son of Emmanuel) and his wife Marie De La Tour (daughter of Jean and Charles) had established a formal manor along this scenic bend of the Annapolis River—a private domain that served as the seat of aristocratic and commercial life in the region for decades.

 Like many great historic houses, the property faced a period of quiet decline in the early 20th century.
-By 1910, the villa had been divided into tenements and fallen into a state of near-dereliction.
+By 1910, Elizabeth’s daughters had already sold off everything of value.
+The villa was divided into tenements and fallen into a state of near-dereliction.
 It remained in this precarious state until 1942, when it was rescued by Suzanne Haliburton.
 Her stewardship began a new era of preservation, ensuring that the home was maintained with respect.

 The villa is exceptionally rare in its architectural integrity; unlike many of its contemporaries, no owner has ever significantly altered the core layout or added modern wings.
 The most notable update occurred around the year 2000, when ensuite bathrooms were discreetly integrated into each of the four principal bedrooms, seamlessly blending modern comfort with the home’s historic proportions.